 Wearing a bulky exoskeleton that completely covers her form, ex-soldier Samus has continued to go on metroid-hunting missions over the last three decades.
 Developers were clear to never sexualise the character, drawing her power from her ability and intensity.
 After the reveal, the story never shies away from the fact that Samus is female, instead positioning it as a strength.
 Samus often succeeds where her male counterparts fail.
 She is the Chozo’s ‘Protector Of The Galaxy’, and she is number one on our list.

 We’d be remiss not to mention our own contribution to the annals of female empowerment in video gaming.
 Our very own Ruby Rei is fresh on the scene, having crash landed on a strange world at the edge of the universe.
 Embarking on an education adventure to save her friends and return home, Ruby works on her communication skills as she meets angry aliens and confused gods.
-We hope Ruby will be topping the protagonist lists of the future, both male and female.
-Have a play of our free trial, you’ll have fun while learning the language of your choice!
+We hope Ruby will be topping the protagonist lists of the future, both male and female!

 Truan Flynn, Game Writer